brokentriangle/brokentriangle.github.io/README.md

 # brokentriangle.ca
 Developed by: Allen Smith

-The new website will be available directly on GitHub and available to the open souce community.
+We are currently working on moving the website over from our Amazon servers to being hosted directly on GitHub and available to the open souce community.